 Lawyers begin by securing all available medical records, including doctor’s notes, lab results, and medication logs.
 These records can indicate whether neglect or abuse has led to medical conditions like dehydration, malnutrition, or unexplained injuries.
 Attorneys may also seek out testimonies from medical experts who can verify whether the observed medical conditions could be the result of abuse or neglect.

-cohesive narrative that ties together all the pieces of evidence, witness testimonies, and expert opinions.
-Our Baltimore resources and relationships are abundant; Regan Zambri Long personal injury lawyers have the experience and knowledge to make you have the best case scenario available for your compensation recovery.
+Lawyers spend a significant amount of time preparing for court litigation.
+This involves constructing a cohesive narrative that ties together all the pieces of evidence, witness testimonies, and expert opinions.
+Our Baltimore resources and relationships are abundant; Regan Zambri Long Batlimore personal injury attorneys have the experience and knowledge to make you have the best case scenario available for your compensation recovery.

 In preparation for court, lawyers diligently work to structure a compelling narrative that integrates evidence, expert opinions, and witness testimonies.
 Our attorneys at Regan Zambri Long aim to present a seamless story that convincingly argues the case for abuse or neglect.